bobk48/RaspberryPiOS/README.md

 Raspberry Pi OS for the Pi 5.

 The 64 bit Raspberry Pi OS for the Pi 5 is available now!
-And it can be installed on a Pi 4b, and Pi 400.
-I've used the Raspberry Pi Imager to download and install it to a microSD card, and it boots and works great on my Pi 4b & Pi400.
+And it can be installed on a Pi 3 & 4b, and Pi 400.
+I've used the Raspberry Pi Imager to download and install it to a microSD card, and it boots and works great on my Pi 3, 4b, and Pi400.
 As I suspected, ZFS is easily installed on it!
-So in Volume 2, there's no need to use Ubuntu 23.04 to install ZFS on, to do the various tutorial operations in ZFS shown in that volume with Ubuntu- you can now reliably, and easily install ZFS on the Bookworm-version of the Raspberry Pi OS, and use it on your Pi 4 or Pi400!
+So in upcoming Volume 2, there's no need to use Ubuntu 23.04 to install ZFS on, to do the various tutorial operations in ZFS shown in that volume with Ubuntu- you can now reliably, and easily install ZFS on the Bookworm-version of the Raspberry Pi OS, and use it on your Pi 4 or Pi400!